navapbc/template-application-nextjs/README.md

 ### Clone the repo to your local development environment

 Once you have set your repo up, you can clone it to your local development environment using `git clone [repo address]` or a UI/IDE tool, if preferred.

+### Dependency Management with Renovate

+Out of the box this repo uses [Renovate](https://docs.renovatebot.com/) for dependency management.
+More information on the decision to try renovate can be found [here](https://github.com/navapbc/template-application-nextjs/blob/main/docs/decisions/0002-use-renovate-for-dependency-updates.md).

+To get started with renovate for your project:
+1. Install Renovate's GitHub App for your repo ([Docs](https://docs.renovatebot.com/getting-started/installing-onboarding/#hosted-githubcom-app))